 And that includes you, Virginia.
 Thanks for writing to me with your concerns.
 I hope my response helps you see this issue from a different perspective.

-Note: For readers who may be wondering what prompted Virginia’s comment in the first place, she was responding to the following free printables we offer on this website:
+Note: For readers who may be wondering what prompted Virginia’s question as to whether Christians should celebrate Lent in the first place, she was responding to the following free printables we offer on this website:

 - Counting Down the Days to Christmas: A Scripture Chain for Advent